 What Is Horseradish?

 The root is thick and white with a rough beige exterior.
 To me, it looks like a cross between a big piece of ginger and a parsnip.
-When used fresh, it is grated and usually suspended in vinegar or brine, but it can also be dried, ground and powdered.
+When used fresh, it is grated and usually suspended in white vinegar or brine, but it can also be dried, ground and powdered.

-It is a little stringy and chewy unless prepared correctly.
+The grated root is a little stringy and chewy unless prepared correctly.